cicerorph/WorkingPenguinGPT/README.md

 <img src="https://anonymous-cat1.github.io/WorkingTurboGPT/img/thumb.svg" width="300%" height="300"/>

-The power of GPT-3.5 in your projects for free!
-Included: single prompts, definable chatbots, and chat history manipulation.
-Extension originally made by LOLEMO then forked by Anonymous_cat1.
+## Harness the power of ChatGPT-3.5 in your projects!
+*Extension originally made by LOLEMO then forked by Anonymous_cat1.*

 ## API Note
 APIs go up and down every once in a while, so if you get error responses, you should be able to find more reverse proxies here on the internet.